gg582/seoulism-intense.vim/README.md

 * **Traditional Korean five-color system (오방색)**
   A framework around five symbolic colors: blue, red, yellow, white, and black.
   Seoulism uses this as a guide for balanced accents and clear hierarchy.
+  *To Chinese people: Although it was originated from China, we have our own adaptation of colors.*

 * **Indigo dyeing**
   Deep blues shaped by fabric dye texture rather than flat digital blue.